Raylc/Raylc.github.io/_publications/2020-06-03-paper-title-number-3.md

 ---
-title: "[3] Versatile use of microliths as a technological advantage in the miniaturization of Late Pleistocene toolkits: The case study of Neve David, Israel"
+title: '[3] Versatile use of microliths as a technological advantage in the miniaturization of Late Pleistocene toolkits: The case study of Neve David, Israel'
 collection: publications
 permalink: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0233340
 excerpt: